bonigarcia/webdrivermanager/README.md

 <a href="https://opencollective.com/webdrivermanager/sponsor/1/website" target="_blank"><img src="https://opencollective.com/webdrivermanager/sponsor/1/avatar.svg"></a>

-## Survey

-Please answer the following [survey] based on your experience with WebDriverManager.
-It would not take more than 5 minutes to complete the questionnaire, and you will be helping a lot to improve this project.
-Thanks a lot in advance for your cooperation!

 ## About

 WebDriverManager (Copyright &copy; 2015-2020) is a project created and maintained by [Boni Garcia] and licensed under the terms of the [Apache 2.0 License].
 Comments, questions and suggestions are always very [welcome][WebDriverManager issues]!